vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 and increasing `^1` ... `^myarg` style allows a routine to assign indirectly to the callers variable.

 But outputmacros also support call by value arguments which start with `$_` like `$_myarg`.
-`$_xxx` style does not allow this because they might be receiving a caller's local `$_` variables, and no one outside the routine is allowed to change them.
+No one outside the routine is allowed to change these or use these to access the above caller's data.
+Hence call by value.
 These are normal albeit transient variables so the corresponding value from the argument stack is also stored as the value of the local variable.
 That happens after the function call code first saves away the old values of all locals of a routine (or topic) and then initializes all locals to NULL.
 Once the call is finished, the saved values are restored.

 When passing data as call by value, the value stored always has a backtick-backtick prefix in front of it.
 In fact, all assignments onto local variables have that prefix prepended (hidden).
 This allows the system to detect that the value comes from a local variable or an active string and has already been evaluated.
 Normally, if the output processor sees `$xxx` in the output stream, it would attempt to evaluate it.
 But if it looks and sees there is a hidden back-tick back-tick before it, it knows that `$xxx` is the final value and is not to be evaluated further.

-back-tick (\`) is a strongly reserved character of the engine and is prevented from occurring in normal data from a user.
+Back-tick (\`) is a strongly reserved character of the engine and is prevented from occurring in normal data from a user.
 It is used to mark data coming preevaluated.
 It is used to mark ends of rules in scripts.
 It is used to quote values of variables and fact fields when writing out to the user's topic file.
+It is used to create specific dictionary entries that cannot collide with normal words.

 # Script Execution

-The engine is heavily dependent upon the prefix character to tell the system how to process script.
+The engine is heavily dependent upon the prefix character of a script token to tell the system how to process script.
 The script compiler normally forces separate of things into separate tokens to allow fast uniform handling.
 E.g., `^call(bob hello)` becomes `^call ( bob hello )`.